radevgit/iosynth/README.md

 ]
 ```
+Each device have UUID, IP and MAC address.
+They can be used as part of the MQTT topic or as part of the json message payload.
-Devices configuration may have only list of sensors that result in simple payload or may have external json file that produces complex json payload.
+There are two types of sensors configuration.
+The first one result in simple json payload.
+The second one uses json template file and results complex json payload.

-Example **devices.json** file:
+Example of simple **devices.json** file:
 ```sh
 [
     {